 Tax and Legal Newsletter

-Deloitte Lithuania is glad to introduce you with the monthly Tax and Legal Newsletter.
-In these publications, you will be presented with the latest tax and legal news prepared by our Managers from Tax and Legal Department.
+Audit and consulting company Deloitte Lithuania and Professional Partnership of Advocates Deloitte Legal, are glad to introduce you with Tax and Legal Newsletter.
+In this edition, you will be presented with the latest tax and legal news prepared by our Tax and Legal experts.

 This publication contains general information only, and none of Deloitte Touche Tohmatsu Limited, any of its member firms or any of the foregoing’s affiliates (collectively the “Deloitte Network”) are, by means of this publication, rendering accounting, business, financial, investment, legal, tax, or other professional advice or services.
 This publication is not a substitute for such professional advice or services, nor should it be used as a basis for any decision or action that may affect your finances or your business.
 Before making any decision or taking any action that may affect your finances or your business, you should consult a qualified professional adviser.
 No entity in the Deloitte Network shall be responsible for any loss whatsoever sustained by any person who relies on this publication.

 The Government approved the draft law that reforms the regulation of the insolvency of legal entities, with an aim to create a favorable and competitive environment for business and investment, to consolidate the legal regulation of legal entities restructuring and bankruptcy, to increase the efficiency of insolvency processes and to reduce losses incurred by creditors.

 Shortening of the bankruptcy process from approximately 2.3 years to 1.5 years

 - Insolvency process data will be posted on websites of the courts and the Supervisory Authority;